Plot your novel with MICE Quotient and Try/Fails

 This is it, folks.
 This is seriously what made plotting go from hell to heaven for me.
 From “I’m never going to figure out what’s wrong with my novel draft or how to fix it” all the way to “I love my novel and I just submitted it to agents.”

-It’s a technique called the MICE Quotient that I learned from Hugo-award winning writer, Mary Robinette Kowal during the Surrey International Writing Conference in 2018.
+It’s a technique called the MICE Quotient I learned from Hugo-award winning writer, Mary Robinette Kowal, during the Surrey International Writing Conference in 2018.
 She credits the technique for her success:

 “[Orson Scott Card’s] MICE quotient was the thing that unlocked everything for me,” says Mary Robinette.
 “Not so much for characters, because I had dealt with characters on stage for 20 years, but for the overarching story structure.”– Mary Robinette Kowal